Skip to contents

 Details

 The constants argument allows you to specify the parameters to vary in the experiment.
-It should be a named list where each name corresponds to a NetLogo variable.
+It should be a named list where each name corresponds to a NetLogo global variable.
 The value for each name can be either:

 • A single value (for enumerated values).
 For example, to set the variable initial-number-of-turtles to 10, you would use list("initial-number-of-turtles" = 10).